klimbeta/klimbeta/docs/guide/Why/AddValue.md

 <!-- ---------------------------------------------------------------------------- -->
 ## Integrates

-Integrates the RICscale from Routesetting into mainstream climbing through the use of a [DifficultyScore](/reference/scoring/Difficulty/Overview).
+Integrates Routesetting knowledge into mainstream climbing by repurposing routesetting's RICscale into BetaComp's [DifficultyScore](/reference/scoring/Difficulty/Overview).

 Integrates the techniques used while training on a SprayWall into the current way that climbers compete.
+BetaBattle and BetaComp both use SprayWall like a dancefloor.
+If Janja Garnbret uses SprayWalls to train then they're probably very useful.

 ![SprayWall](/SprayWall_00.png)